Membership Rules

 The application process is as follows.

-4. The Membership Committee makes a final decision and notifies the applicant within 30 days of the application submission.
-The final decision will be announced to the list after the eligible candidate is notified.
+3. The Membership Committee notifies the applicant of their decision within 10 days of submission.
+The final decision will be announced to the UIPO email list after the eligible candidate is notified and has paid their annual dues.

-3. Conflicts of interest will be disclosed as warranted, e.g., when standing for election or when recusing oneself from a conversation.
-Conflicts of interest may include but are not limited to board membership, research partnerships, and legal representation.
+Conflicts of interest should be disclosed as warranted, e.g., when standing for election or when recusing oneself from a conversation.
+“Conflict of Interest” means a conflict, or the appearance of a conflict, between the private interests and official responsibilities of a member of UIPO.
+Conflicts of interest may include but are not limited to board memberships, research partnerships, or work as a consultant or legal representative which would adversely influence their decision-making on behalf of UIPO.

 Rules of Confidentiality and Information Sharing